trevor-laher/OnDemandMinecraft/readme.md

 At this point you may restart the server from the Web Application using the password you configured.
 You should then be able to play!

 # Additional Remarks
+## Minecraft Memory Configuration
+The server startup command does not specify memory constraints by default, but is available to be specified in Configuration.py.
+In the event that you configure this from an empty string, **the trailing space is required** as in the example below.
+Traditional minecraft server flags apply for this configuration.
+<code>MEMORY_ALLOCATION='-Xmx1024M -Xms1024M '</code>
 ## UI Configuration
 The title and header for the site can be changed in **/templates/index.html**.
 Feel free to add any more content or styling to the site, though be careful not to change any form, input, button, or script elements in the template.